-Just to the east of Nepal, separated only by a thin strip of India, lofty Bhutan is the known as the “Land of the Thunder Dragon.”
+Just to the east of Nepal, separated only by a thin strip of India, lofty Bhutan is known as the “Land of the Thunder Dragon.”
 Paro is Bhutan’s largest city.
-The famous Tiger Nest or Taktsang Palphug Monastery is […]

-Just to the east of Nepal, separated only by a thin strip of India, lofty Bhutan is the known as the “Land of the Thunder Dragon.”
+Just to the east of Nepal, separated only by a thin strip of India, lofty Bhutan is known as the “Land of the Thunder Dragon.”
 Paro is Bhutan’s largest city.
-The famous Tiger Nest or Taktsang Palphug Monastery is a sacred Vajrayana Himalayan Buddhist site located in the cliffside of the upper Paro valley.
-Ta Dzong, an ancient temple, today houses the National museum.
+The famous Tiger Nest or Taktsang Palphug Monastery is a sacred Vajrayana Himalayan Buddhist site located on the cliffside of the upper Paro valley.
+Ta Dzong, an ancient temple, today houses the National Museum.
 The capital city of Bhutan is Thimpu.
 It’s a cultural center – with ancient Bhutanese structures and great craft shopping.
 Punakha is a nearby religious center, with many temples and monasteries – the most famous of which is Punakha Dzong (a major winter sanctuary for monks).

 In Phuntsoling (at Bhutan’s southern border with India) the weather is hot and humid –a subtropical climate pretty much unchanging throughout the year.
 Temperatures vary between 15-30 degrees Celsius.
 At cities in the country’s center, such as Thimpu, Paro, Punakha, and Bhumathang, the climate is more seasonal with warm summers and cool, dry winters.
 The weather in the far Northern reaches of the kingdom is much colder during winter.
 Mountain peaks are perpetually covered in snow and lower parts remain cool due to the high altitude terrain.

-Nepal, India and even Tibet in China can easily be combined with Bhutan.
+Nepal, India, and even Tibet in China can easily be combined with Bhutan.
 Nepal is the best getaway to Paro, Bhutan.
 And we can arrange a combination with several destinations in Nepal, Tibet, China, and India.
 Contact us for a personalized itinerary.

 Most Bhutanese meals consist of rice with one or two side dishes consisting of meat or vegetables.
-Pork, beef and chicken are the meats that are eaten most often.
-Vegetables commonly eaten include spinach, pumpkins, turnips, radishes, tomatoes, lentils, onions and green beans.
+Pork, beef, and chicken are the meats that are eaten most often.
+Vegetables commonly eaten include spinach, pumpkins, turnips, radishes, tomatoes, lentils, onions, and green beans.
 Ema Datshi is the country’s favorite dish of chili and cheese.

 Due to COVID-19 entry to Bhutan for travel is not opened.Share this tour